med7at69/IEC104-RTU-Simulator/readme.md

 7-	If index typed is “0” then program will send all IOA to all connected RTUs for the typed time duration at once.

-8-	If any monitoring IO (SPI, DPI, AMI) in the IOA database csv file has filter conditions defined then the program will wait (for time out in ms) to receive filter conditions before sending the IO signal.
+8-	If any monitoring IO (SPI, DPI, AMI) in the IOA database csv file has filter conditions defined then the program will wait (for time out in ‘sec’ decimal point value) to receive filter conditions before sending the IO signal.
 Also, if a delay time in seconds is defined then it will be applied after sending each IO.

 9-	Filter conditions will not be used during sending “GI” signals or command reply.